 6. Know how to ask for help in a crisis.

-Especially for people who experience depression or anxiety, isolation can lead to serious thoughts of self-harm or suicide.
-If you or someone you know are experiencing these thoughts, call the National Suicide Prevention Lifeline at 1-800-273-8255.
+Especially for people who experience symptoms of mental illness, isolation can lead to serious thoughts of self-harm or suicide.
+If you or someone you know are experiencing these thoughts, call the National Suicide Prevention Lifeline by dialing 988.
+Knowing when to reach out for help when you are struggling to cope on your own is a sign of strength and courage.